2016rshah/blog/posts/charity_match_2017.md

 <img style="" src='../resources/charity_match_2017/NWLC.png' />

-This clarifies exactly what matters to the organization and what they’re doing about it.
+This clarifies exactly what matters to the organization and what they're doing about it.
 Such a powerful nonprofit needs a clearly defined plan for execution, and this gives me confidence that it is staying on task and maintains accountability.
 Classic lawyers with their organization and specificity.

 ## <u>Helping the bad become ok</u>